wrld3d/ios-api/Distribution-README.md

 3. In Terminal, run ```pod install```.
 This will download the SDK and create an ```xcworkspace``` file.
 Open this file in Xcode.
 4. Obtain a [WRLD API key](#wrldApiKey) and set this in your app's ```Info.plist``` file.

-### Direct download
-1. From the [lastest github release](https://github.com/wrld3d/ios-api/releases/latest) page, download the ```wrld-ios-sdk``` zip file.
-2. In Xcode, select your app's project in Project Navigator to display Project Editor.
-Select the app's target, then on the ```General``` tab, find the  ```Embedded Binaries``` section.
-3. Unzip the ```wrld-ios-sdk``` zip file and drag ```WRLD.framework``` into the ```Embedded Binaries``` section.
-Check "Copy items if needed" in the resulting dialog box, then click "Finish".
-This links the WRLD.framework with your project.
-4. Obtain a [WRLD API key](#wrldApiKey) and set this in your app's ```Info.plist``` file.

-## Build your app
+## Use a map view in your app
-Now that you have the WRLD iOS SDK installed, you are ready to start building your app.
-See our [walkthrough guide](https://docs.eegeo.com/ios/latest/docs/api/walkthrough/).
+Now that you have the WRLD iOS SDK installed, you are ready to integrate a WRLD 3d map view into your app.

-You can also look at our [examples documentation](https://docs.eegeo.com/ios/latest/docs/examples/) that describes how to interact with the map view using sample code snippets.
-We also have an [example project](https://github.com/wrld3d/ios-api-example) available, that collects these sample snippets into an iOS app.
+See our [walkthrough guide](https://docs.eegeo.com/ios/latest/docs/api/walkthrough/) for simple step-by-step instructions.

 ## <a name="wrldApiKey"></a>WRLD API Key